 One way you can attempt to confirm a rate runway is to spread a thin layer of baby powder or flour over the area.
 If you have active rats in your home, you are likely to their trails in the baby powder or flour.

 Rats use materials like fabric, dried plant matter, or shredded paper to make nests.
-If you discover nests, you either have had or currently have a fat issue in your home.
+If you discover nests, you either have had or currently, have a rat issue in your home.
 Other signs may help you ascertain whether the infestation is current.

 The type of sound you are most likely to hear is scratching.
 This occurs when rats are traveling from one spot to another in the walls, under the floor, or in the attic.
 Prolonged scratching may indicate that a rat has somehow become stuck.